pgmystery/docker-extension-vnc/docker/vnc_ubuntu/cinnamon/README.md

 ## Knowing Issues
-- The Desktop don't show any icons and is not responsible.
+- The Desktop don't show any icons and is not interactable.

 ## Screenshot
 ![cinnamon.png](docs/cinnamon.png)